Best Mount Elbrus Operators 2026: 10 Commercial Operators Compared

 Russian and Caucasus-based operators ($1,200–$2,500 program cost)

-Local operator commercial program covers guide compensation, refuge accommodations, all meals during expedition, in-region transfers, and pre/post-climb hotel accommodations.
-Climbers add international flights to Mineralnye Vody (typically $1,500-$2,500 from Western departure points via connections), Russian visa fees ($200-$400 plus processing), comprehensive travel insurance with Russia coverage (~$300-$800), personal climbing gear, and staff gratuities.
-Total all-in budget: ~$3,500-$6,500 when factoring in increased post-2022 travel logistics costs.
+Local operator programs cover guiding, refuge accommodations, all meals during the expedition, in-region transfers, and pre/post-climb hotels.
+Add international flights to Mineralnye Vody (~$1,500–$2,500 from Western departure points via connections), Russian visa fees ($200–$400 plus processing), travel insurance with Russia coverage (~$300–$800), personal gear, and staff gratuities.
+Total all-in: ~$3,500–$6,500 factoring in increased post-2022 logistics.

 Western Seven Summits operator programs ($3,500–$5,500 program cost)